 When was the last time you smiled comfortably and with confidence?
 Are you the person in photos who always seems to be unhappy even though you’re not?
+Do you find yourself covering your smile when you laugh or talk?
 Have you been bypassing healthy fruits and vegetables because it hurts to eat?

 How We Use Dental Crowns